ASquirrelsTail/data-dashboard/README.md

 ### Features Left to Implement

-- Help button which explains how the dashboard can be used.
 - A heatmap view would be useful for users to visualise spend on the map itself, but due to the potential scale of data sets is particularly difficult to implement.

 ## Technologies Used